Starved of credit?

 Banjo introduces a new online marketplace lending platform built by Australian banking experts who simply thought there must be a better way to provide unsecured loans to SMEs.
 We want to make it easy so business owners can get on with what they do best!

 Increased competition in Australia will be good for business.

-Recent calls by industry to reduce the red tape burden on SME’s by automating BAS and income tax returns are positive initiatives.
-We support the government taskforce working to explore the potential of technology and digital platforms joining with Government to make it easier and more streamlined for businesses to interact.
+Recent calls by the industry to reduce the red tape burden on SME’s by automating BAS and income tax returns are positive initiatives.
+We support the government task force working to explore the potential of technology and digital platforms joining with the Government to make it easier and more streamlined for businesses to interact.

-Over the coming 12 months, the team at Banjo will place their shoulders to the wheel to work with Government, Industry Bodies and the Banking industry to explore ways in which we can all work together to create the right environment for small business to flourish in Australia.
+Over the coming 12 months, the team at Banjo will place their shoulders on the wheel to work with Government, Industry Bodies and the Banking industry to explore ways in which we can all work together to create the right environment for small businesses to flourish in Australia.